Koi-TF2/Koi-Config/README.md

 _____________

 4. RECOMMENDED/OPTIONAL: Install Broesel Hud & the customizations.
 To do this:
-   - Prerequisites: 1) have the “koi_custom” installed.
+   - Prerequisites: 1) have “koi_custom” installed.
 2) Download Broesel Hud from an official hud source website, it is not included in this repo.
-   - After both above prerequisites are complete: drag the Broesel Hud “resource” and “scripts” folders into the koi_custom folder (not the customization files from this repo - that step comes next).
+   - After both above prerequisites are complete: from the separate Broesel Hud download that is not found in this repo, you will need the “resource” and “scripts” folders.
+Drag both into the koi_custom folder.
 When prompted, choose to replace the existing files that have the same names so that the Broesel Hud files overwrite the existing ones.
-   - Install the custom Broesel Hud Customizations.
-These customizations are included in this repo in the “broesel hud customizations” folder.
+   - Once Broesel Hud is installed, install the Broesel Hud customizations found within this repo in the “broesel hud customizations” folder.
 There are three total customizations.
-For each of the three, drag the “scripts”, “materials”, “resource” folders into the koi_custom folder and similarly to the above step choose to replace the existing files so that the customization files overwrite the existing ones.
+For each of the three, drag the cooresponding “scripts”, “materials”, and “resource” folders into the "koi_custom" folder.
+Similarly to the previous step, choose to replace the existing files so that the customization files overwrite the existing ones.
    - Set "tf_hud_target_id_disable_floating_health 1".
 This value should be set to 1 for best results when using Broesel Hud.
 This value can be found in "koi_cfg/hud+ui.cfg" at the top of the file.